gregorybork/d3.js-SaudiArabia-Population/README.md

-# Ruby on Rails Ecommerce App

-Uses the Ruby on Rails framework to create a highly functional Ecommerce website
+# Population Data Visualition / Saudi Arabia

+Uses the D3.js v5 JavaScript library to GeoMap Saudi Arabia

 ### [View Live](http://www.unofficialbookstore.com/)

 ## Description

+I acquired the ESRI Shapefile from https://gadm.org/download_country_v3.html to convert to Topojson file using https://mapshaper.org/.
+I then found the most recent population data associeted with the subregions of the Saudi Arabia.
+I visualized the country data with subregions mapped to different colors based on population density.

-The goal of this project was to help elevate school spirit at the University of California, Santa Cruz by creating more apparel and allowing others to submit ideas/designs to be added to the store.
+The goal of this project was to learn D3.js and its powerful functionality to elaboratly display data.

 Users can:
-  - Make an account
-  - Upload image designs and descriptions
-  - Securely purchase from a variety of apparel
+  - Hover over subregions to view

 ## Demo